-Daphne.
 Photo by Dave Elsner

-I’d venture to say that almost every veterinarian has been asked at least once in his or her career: “What would you do if this was your own pet, doc?”
+I’d venture to say that almost every veterinarian has been asked at least once in their career: “What would you do if this was your own pet, doc?”
 In veterinary school, many of us were taught to avoid answering the question.
 So we have developed a few common responses, such as “I can’t make any decision for you; that’s really up to you,” or “Only you know what’s right.”

 But over the years, I’ve come to a place where I no longer dread the question.
 I try to answer as honestly and completely as possible, since many of my clients believe that my years in practice have provided experience that might be helpful to them.
 I have come to hear the question as one based on trust and so I feel privileged to engage with them in that conversation.
 In some situations, I give my clients permission, as it is, not to go further with treatments; in others, I encourage them to pursue additional diagnostics, always conscious of the need to balance the desire to help with the realities of personal finances, time, and the effort that will be involved.
 Just because we can do something doesn't mean we have to do it, and I try to make sure that my typically very engaged clients don’t over-extend themselves financially or emotionally.
 In doing so, I attempt to avoid buyer’s remorse and regret.